An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Introduction

 Motion infeasibility is a critical aspect of many robot planning methodologies.
 Task and motion planning~\cite{kaelbling2013IJRR, srivastava2014ICRA, lagriffoul2014IJRR, dantam2018IJRR, garrett2018IJRR, thomas2021RAS} must consider the feasibility of motion plans to achieve the associated high-level tasks.
 When motion planning is deemed infeasible, alternative task plans must be generated.
 Similarly, feasibility checks are fundamental in manipulation tasks amidst clutter or rearrangement planning~\cite{stilman2007ICRA, dogar2011RSS, krontiris2015RSS, karami2021AIIA}.
 This often entails either displacing obstacles obstructing the task, usually identified through motion planning infeasibility, or positioning them at specific locations.
 The latter requires evaluating the feasibility of motion plans for different object placements.
 Similarly, in Navigation Among Movable Obstacles (NAMO)~\cite{stilman2005IJHR, muguiraIturralde2023ICRA}, the environment is actively modified by rearranging obstacles to create feasible paths.

-The main contribution of this paper is a simple and easy-to-implement algorithm for proving the infeasibility of motion planning.
-Our framework is based on discretized configuration spaces which preserve the essential structure of their continuous counterparts.
+\textit{The main contribution of this paper is a simple and easy-to-implement algorithm for proving the infeasibility of motion planning}.\footnote{In Section~\ref{subsec:feasible_infeasible}, we show that the approach can be naturally extended to incorporate plan feasibility by running a motion planner in parallel with the proposed method.
+In this setting, a feasible plan is returned if one exists; otherwise, the proposed method provides an infeasibility certificate.} Our framework is based on discretized configuration spaces which preserve the essential structure of their continuous counterparts.
 We refer to these as \textit{equivalent} spaces, discussed in detail in Section~\ref{sec:approach}.
 The key insight of our approach is that proving infeasibility does not require constructing the entire configuration space obstacle region--- only a relevant subset (see Fig.~\ref{fig:concept}).

 We introduce a technique to demonstrate motion planning infeasibility by segmenting a discrete configuration space into distinct free regions isolated by the obstacle region.
 We note that such distinct free regions are referred to as connected components of the free space.
 Therefore, we use the terms \textit{distinct free region} and \textit{connected component} interchangeably.
 If the start and goal configurations are partitioned into separate free regions, motion planning is deemed infeasible.